DuckMasterAl/github-auto-pull/README.md

 # github-auto-pull
-A tool that automatically pulls and pm2 restarts when a GitHub Webhook Request is sent!
+A tool that automatically pulls and pm2 restarts when a GitHub webhook request is sent!